loreanvictor/tmplr/README.md

        ┗━ Value Expression
 ```

-Expressions, except for when they are attached to a command (like the From Expression attached to the Read Command) above, can either be an object, or a simple string value.
-In above example, the _default_ value for for the fallback prompt is an object specifying a From Expression.
-It could also be a simple string value, i.e.:
+Note that the single string passed to the [update](#update) command is also an expression.
+Except in cases where the expression is attached to the command (like in case of the [read command](#read)), expressions can be simple string values or more complex objects.
+For example, we can replace the _default_ of the prompt from a _From Expression_ to a simple string:

 ```yml
   - read: project_name